royalfork/royalfork.github.io/_drafts/ecc.md

   </div>
 </div>

 Using a bit of algebra and calculus, we can derive the following equations to easily add or double points without the necessity of graphs.
-This is included for the curious; knowing that these calculations are extremely easy is more important than knowing the actual equations.
+The equations themselves aren't very interesting, they merely serve to show that point addition and doubling are trivial computational problems.

 <div class="ec-equations">
   <p>Given $(x_1, y_1), (x_2, y_2)$: to find $(x_3, y_3) = (x_1, y_1) + (x_2, y_2)$</p>